Revised 15 March 2014

 caudata, Hooker f.
 D- 3/4", buff yellow and rose flowers; 8-10 in umbel; leaves 5", mottled green and red with splashes of silver, slightly crenulated edge; on a moderate vine.
 This is a handsome vine!
 Malaysia and Indonesia

--crassifolia form D- As the type but may sometimes have much larger (to 6"), hard leaves with rough crenulated edge, that get red in the sun.
+-crassifolia form D- As the type but may sometimes have much larger (to 6"), hard leaves with rough crenulated edge, the leaves get red in the sun.
 Syn H. crassifolia.
 Malaysia

 NEW celata, Kloppenburg, et al D- 1", white flowers; 20-25 in umbel on a medium vine that closely resembles H. pubicalyx.
 Differs from pubicalyx in that sometimes the tips of the coronal lobes are bifid, bent down and back so they are hidden (celata = hidden) Philippines